After you’ve created a cluster with Coiled, you can scale it up or down using

 coiled.Cluster.scale().
 Since there is a delay between requesting to scale a cluster and when workers are added or removed, you can pair this with

 In the following example, you can start a cluster with 10 workers, scale it up to 15 workers, and then submit the blocking call to wait to continue until 15 workers have been allocated.

-import coiled cluster = coiled.Cluster(n_workers=10) cluster.scale(15)
+import coiled from dask.distributed import Client cluster = coiled.Cluster(n_workers=10) client = Client(cluster) cluster.scale(15) client.wait_for_workers(15)

 You can also monitor your cluster as workers are added or removed on the cluster details page at

 https://cloud.coiled.io/<your-account>/clusters/<your-cluster-id>/details (see Coiled cloud).